-PSR recognizes that a student may become sick or have life events that lead to their inability to complete an assignment on time.
-To prevent penalties for late submissions, the student is responsible for providing documentation to the teaching faculty member, the Assistant Deans, and the Registrar.
-In the event the student falls too far behind (due to illness or life events), they should work with the teaching faculty member for the class on an Extension or an Incomplete (please refer to page 54 of the catalog for additional information on the Extension and Incomplete Policy).
+PSR recognizes that a student may become sick or have life events that leads to their inability to complete an assignment on time.
+In order to prevent penalties for late submissions, the student is responsible for providing documentation to the teaching faculty member..
+In the event the student falls too far behind (due to illness or life events), they should work with the teaching faculty member for the class on an Extension or an Incomplete.